This post or page may contain affiliate links. Please click here to read my disclosure policy.

 If you have people around you constantly telling you that you can’t breastfeed or that it’s weird somehow, you need to ditch those people.
 Breastfeeding may or may not work out for you, but if you quit, it needs because you or a doctor think that’s the right decision, not because you felt bullied or demoralized.
 Check out breastfeeding support groups in your area (ask your OB or Midwife) or online.

-Have questions or tips you want to share?
+Have questions or tips you want to share about help with breastfeeding?

 Comment and I’d love to read them!